• Skip to primary navigation

 Loaded Scalloped Potatoes

-Loaded scalloped potatoes is a decadent twist on the traditional side dish, loaded with creamy potatoes, smoky bacon, and a crispy cheese crust.
-Yep, that's right, no creamy cheese bites here, we burn the cheese to perfection!
+Loaded scalloped potatoes is a decadent twist on this classic casserole dish, loaded with tender potatoes, smoky bacon, and a crispy cheese crust.

 Loaded scalloped potatoes viewed in clear dish from above.

 The name "scalloped potatoes" refers to how the potatoes are thinly sliced.
-A traditional scalloped potatoes dish features thinly sliced potatoes baked with milk-based sauce.
-Although not required, meat such as ham is often added to this dish.
+A traditional scalloped potatoes recipe features thinly sliced potatoes baked with milk-based sauce.
+Although not required, meat such as ham, or in this recipe bacon, is often added to this casserole.

-Scalloped potatoes are similar to Au Gratin Potatoes, but au gratin potatoes feature more cheese.
-Admittedly, there are recipes commonly found for scalloped potatoes that also include cheese, including my own.
+Scalloped potatoes are similar to an au gratin potatoes recipe, but au gratin potatoes feature more cheese.
+Admittedly, this loaded scalloped potatoes recipe also includes cheese.
 However, I would define au gratin dishes as being the heaviest on cheese.

-• Yukon gold potatoes - Russets can be substituted, but waxy potatoes such as Yukon hold their shape better when cooked.
+• Yukon gold potatoes - Russet potatoes can be substituted, but waxy potatoes such as Yukon gold and red potatoes hold their shape better when cooked.

-• Flour - When combined with the bacon grease, this forms a roux, which is the thickener for the sauce.
+• All-purpose flour - When combined with the bacon grease, this forms a roux, which is the thickener for the sauce.

-• Chives - Green onions can also be substituted.
+• Fresh chives - Green onions can also be substituted.

-• Sharp Cheddar cheese - You can use medium or mild, but sharp will have the most pronounced flavor.
+• Sharp Cheddar cheese - You can substitute medium or mild cheddar cheese, but sharp cheddar will have the most pronounced flavor.

-• Salt and pepper - I use Kosher salt for my measurements and recommend fresh ground pepper.
+• Salt and black pepper - I use Kosher salt for my measurements and recommend fresh ground black pepper.

 Scalloped potatoes with bacon in a pan topped with chives.